Towards a Human Cytome Project

 The use of nature induced systematic perturbations of cell phenotypes in disease for the acquisition of predictive differential data patterns as molecular hotspots (top-down) and disease equivalents simplifies disease related research work significantly.
 The information of the differentially determined molecular hotspots can be deciphered in a second phase by biomedical cell systems biology to assess and model disease specific molecular pathways for the discovery of new drug targets and lead structures.
 The disease oriented approach bypasses the time consuming phase of systematic perturbations of model cell systems to gain insight into the reactivity of such systems as prerequisite for the study of diseases processes as suggested by the systems biology (bottom-up) concept.

-As one of the consequences of these considerations, thoughts about the challenges of a human cytome project were articulated.
+As one of the consequences of these considerations, thoughts about the challenges of a human cytome project (HCP) were articulated.
 They raised interest and resulted in an initiative for the formal installation of such a project (L1-L5).

 Cell systems are composed of various types of single cells as elementary building units of organs and organisms.
 Individualised cell analysis overcomes the loss of resolution by averaged results from cell or tissue homogenates where measured molecular changes may be wrongly interpreted when due to uniform changes in all cells as opposed to changes in specific cell subpopulation while changes in low frequency cell populations may be lost by dilution.
 This problem is overcome by the single cell analysis of the molecular cell phenotype as it results from genotype and exposure.